Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling: Results Discussion

-Functional connectivity appears unaffected in both scenarios, likely due to its independence from temporal dynamics.
-The model-based timeseries methods did not exhibit strong zero-shot transfer nor all-shot performance, with G-ICA being the one notable exception, indicating the ideal hyperparameters are some function of temporal resolution.
-Shifting to data-driven timeseries methods, for PatchTST and TCN, these models showed weak zero-shot and all-shot performance likely because the ideal patch size depends on the temporal resolution and kernel sizes.
-The NeuroMamba model exhibited the strongest zero-shot transfer out of all methods with $R=0.17$ showing the most robustness to the temporal sampling effects, matching literature observations comparing SSMs to other models \cite{s4}.
-When trained directly on ADNI, NeuroMamba achieved the highest all-shot performance with $R=0.36$ indicating the model's strong generalizability to other datasets.
+Functional connectivity appears unaffected in both scenarios, likely because it is independent of temporal dynamics.
+Notably, the CPM positive edge method showed a higher correlation value $R=0.23$ on all-shot in contrast to zero-shot $R=0.07$, indicating some distribution shift between MADRC and ADNI CPM-derived brain scores.
+The model-based timeseries methods did not exhibit strong zero-shot transfer or all-shot performance, with G-ICA being the notable exception, indicating that the ideal hyperparameters are a function of temporal resolution.
+Switching to data-driven timeseries methods, PatchTST and TCN showed weak zero-shot and all-shot performance, likely because the ideal patch size depends on the temporal resolution and kernel sizes.
+The NeuroMamba model exhibited the strongest zero-shot transfer among all methods, with $R=0.17$, and showed the most robustness to temporal sampling effects, matching literature observations comparing SSMs to other models \cite{s4}.
+When trained directly on ADNI, NeuroMamba achieved the highest all-shot performance ($R=0.36$), indicating strong generalizability to other datasets.